MaskeyDude/MaskeyDude/README.md

   <img src="https://media.giphy.com/media/ZCSZp478OpzSMpAAFc/giphy.gif" width="500"/>

+- I like making some poetries or writing some stories
 - I prefer working solo but I think I can work as fine in groups too
 - I like working on projects but hate writing descriptions or choosing colors for them UnU
 - I’m interested in PotaToes and creating things like right now I'm working on a new focus app